 In eukaryotes, genome information and nuclear function should be mainly protected by the nuclear membrane that acts as a nucleus-cytoplasm barrier.
-Additionally, both the communication and the signal transduction between the nucleus and cytoplasm, which are essential for expressions of normal cell functions, are preferentially carried out by the to and fro passage of large and/or small molecules via the nuclear pore that acts as a guard station at the barrier.
+Additionally, communication and signal transduction between the nucleus and cytoplasm, both of which are essential for expressions of normal cell functions, are preferentially carried out by the to and fro passage of large and/or small molecules via the nuclear pore that acts as a guard station at the barrier.
 By contrast, both the signal transduction concerning an abnormal, unexpected and/or disadvantageous change in the intra- and/or extra-cellular environment and the transport of useless molecules to the nucleus are usually prevented by this barrier system.
-Then, how do the higher eukaryotic cells cope with and/or overcome an abnormal, unexpected and/or disadvantageous environment change, when they firstly encounter it?
+Then, how do the higher eukaryotic cells cope with and/or overcome an abnormal, unexpected and/or disadvantageous environment change, when they firstly encounter it.
 Generally, this is possible by adhering to four typical countermeasures as follows.
 First, in the case of a very severe change, cells die because it is far ahead of their adaptation ability.
-Second, in the case of a considerably severe change, cells cope with or overcome it by means of the genome information change (mutation), such as point mutation, insertion, deletion, duplication and multiplication in the DNA molecule through numerous generations.
+Second, in the case of a considerably severe change, cells cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication in the DNA molecule through various generations.
 This mode is a basis for the evolution of species.
-Needless to say, the mode occurs in all of organisms including prokaryotes and eukaryotes and also virus.
-Third, in the case of a moderate change, cells cope with or overcome it by means of irreversible creation of the chromatin structure plasticity caused by successive chromatin conformational (structural) changes with epigenetic modifications through numerous generations (or cell divisions).
+Third, in the case of a moderate change, cells cope with or overcome it by means of irreversible creation of the chromatin structure plasticity caused by successive chromatin conformational (structural) changes with epigenetic modifications through various generations.
 This mode is a basis for the development and differentiation of cells.
-Fourth, in the case of a minor change, cells simply respond to it by means of the already acquired regulation mechanisms.
+Fourth, in the case of a minor change, cells respond to it only through already acquired regulation mechanisms.

-Since chemical modifications of histones with acetyl and methyl groups were first proposed to regulate RNA synthesis [1], the modulation of chromatin topology has been thought to be one of the most fundamental and important events for the expression of normal cell functions in eukaryotes.
+Since chemical modifications of histones with acetyl and methyl groups were first proposed to regulate RNA synthesis [1], the modulation of chromatin topology has been thought to be one of the most fundamental and important events for expression of normal cell functions in eukaryotes.
 The ways to modulate the chromatin structure with acetylation, methylation, phosphorylation, ubiquitination, sumoylation, ADP-ribosylation and others have been intensively studied in a variety of life science fields.
 Of these epigenetic modifications, acetylation and deacetylation of specific Lys residues of core histones (H2A, H2B, H3 and H4) catalyzed by chromatin-modifying enzymes, such as histone acetyltransferases (HATs) and histone deacetylases (HDACs), are undoubtedly major ones.
 For the past several decades, countless numbers of researches on the acetylation and deacetylation (and also other epigenetic modifications) are accumulating without interruption in more diverse life science fields, e.g. transcription/gene expression, DNA replication, development, differentiation, memory, pluri-potency, clinical medicine, etc. [2-28].